MicrosoftDocs/sdk-api/sdk-api-src/content/fwpsu/ne-fwpsu-fwps_builtin_layers.md

 ## -description

-2

-Defines constants that specify run-time filtering layer identifiers.
+Defines constants that specify built-in run-time filtering layer identifiers.
 Each is represented by a locally unique identifier (LUID), which is 64 bits in size.

 > [!NOTE]
 > The V4 and V6 suffixes at the end of the run-time layer identifiers indicate whether the layer is located in the IPv4 network stack or in the IPv6 network stack.